What Are Web 2.0 Websites? (And How to Create One!)

 The basic idea of tiered link building is to start off with low-quality links and move up the chain as your site gains more popularity.
-This will ensure that your website is viewed as a high-quality resource by search engines, which will ultimately result in better rankings.
+This will ensure that search engines view your website as a high-quality resource, which will ultimately result in better rankings.
 However, there are several important things to consider when using tiered backlinking on Web 2.0 websites.
 Listed below are a few tips to follow.

 First, be aware of the three-tier system.
 The higher the tier, the higher the link’s relevance.
 For example, a website about cooking eggs would have Tier 1 links, Tier 2 links, and so on.
 This method mimics the viral and high-authority content that drives traffic to websites.
 Unlike other black-hat methods, tiered backlinking is less risky than most others.
 Although a large number of the tactics involved are considered black-hat SEO, the general philosophy could be used by a white-hat SEO.

 About Salterra Digital Services

 Salterra was started in 2011 by Terry and Elisabeth Samuels; nothing fancy and nothing pretentious.
 Quality work at a fair price.
 Starting with a web design focus, they both quickly learned that while having an amazing website to highlight your business is a great start, marketing is intrinsically foundational for our clients.
 When several clients were not seeing results through the search efforts of other companies, Terry took it to the next level.
 While digging into SEO and marketing, he found something he was very passionate about.
 His inner geek pushed him to focus solely on the data and analytics side of the business while Elisabeth built on her creative and visual strength and expanded the design side.
 In the industry, it is not always common to have both designers and digital marketing so closely connected, but to them it made perfect sense.
 Salterra’s World Headquarters is in Tempe Arizona